joernmalzahn/OpenRobotDatabase/README.md

 If you are comfortable with GitHub and can carve out some time to support this project, please feel free to create a pull request with additions, corrections, suggested modifications.
 If you are a **first time user**, you can drop a message using GitHub issues.
 Quickly learn about issues with a quick read of the [corresponding section](https://docs.github.com/en/free-pro-team@latest/github/managing-your-work-on-github/creating-an-issue) in the GitHub documentation or [watch this short video](https://youtu.be/WMykv2ZMyEQ).

-Thanks a lot in advance!
+Looking forward and thanks a lot in advance!

 ## License Information